matrix-org/matrix.org/content/twim-guide.md

 ### Correct usage of Headers

-As the [TWIM helper bot](https://github.com/haecker-felix/hebbot) takes messages as verbatism it is helpful to the authors to use the right header level.
+As the [TWIM helper bot](https://github.com/haecker-felix/hebbot) takes messages as verbatim, it is helpful to the editors to use the right header level.

 We recommend `H3` (`###` in markdown) for the project title and `H4` (`####`in markdown) for all titles below it.
 This way there is only minor human interaction necessary or none